Explicit estimates in the Bramson-Kalikow model

 \section{Abstract}

-We introduce a general criterium for non-uniquess of $g$-measures.
-We show that the existence of multiple $g$-measures compatible with a single $g$-function can be proved by estimating the $\bar{d}$-distance between some suitable Markov chains.
-Our method is optimal for the important class of binary attractive $g$-functions, which includes for example the Bramson-Kalikow model \citep{bramson/kalikow/1993}.
-We illustrate our approach by explicitly computing parameters for which the Bramson-Kalikow model is non-unique.
+The aim of the present article is to explicitly compute parameters for which the Bramson-Kalikow model exhibits phase-transition.
+The main ingredient of the proof is a simple new criterion for non-uniqueness of $g$-measures.
+We show that the existence of multiple $g$-measures compatible with a function $g$ can be proved by estimating the $\bar{d}$-distances between some suitably chosen Markov chains.
+The method is optimal for the important class of binary regular attractive functions, which includes the Bramson-Kalikow model.